Biomedical engineering is a great course which offers many opportunities and has allowed me to have a wider range of knowledge.Allayah

 The foundation year will provide you with the relevant theoretical and practical knowledge you need to be prepared for an engineering degree.
 You will develop your core knowledge and understanding of:

-On successful completion of the foundation year you will progress to the BEng (Hons) Biomedical Engineering degree.
-During the course you will be supported to develop your employability skills and job application skills to apply for placement opportunities.
-Placement opportunities in engineering often lead to opening doors to great potential engineering graduate employment opportunities with companies such as Burton Medical, Braun, Fielder Filter Systems, TwistDX, Futurenova, BMM Weston and many more.
+On successful completion of the foundation year, you will progress to the BEng (Hons) Biomedical Engineering degree.
+During the course, you will be supported to develop your employability skills and job application skills to apply for placement opportunities.
+Placement opportunities in engineering often lead to opening doors to great potential engineering graduate employment opportunities with companies such as NHS, Burton Medical, Braun, Fielder Filter Systems, TwistDX, Futurenova, BMM Weston and many more.

 This course equips you to be a practising professional graduate biomedical engineer.
 Biomedical engineering is a key area for growth in south-east England which presents exciting opportunities for graduates.
 You will be able to apply and develop technology to provide biomedical engineering solutions for the healthcare industry.